jeffknupp/blog/content/2013-06-30-pythons-hardest-problem-revisited.md

 wrote a [post](http://morepypy.blogspot.com/2011/08/we-need-software-transactional-memory.html)
 on the PyPy blog that generated quite a bit of discussion.
 In it, he outlined a plan to add support for *Software Transactional Memory (STM)* to PyPy.
-Software Transaction Memory (and *Hardware Transaction Memory (HTM)*) treats modification of data as a *transaction*.
+Software Transactional Memory (and *Hardware Transactional Memory (HTM)*) treats modification of data as a *transaction*.
 A transaction is an atomic operation; it either proceeds in it's entirety or is completely rolled back.
 In PyPy's case, transactions encapsulate modification of Python objects.

-It's an idea that has been around for a quite a while, but one that's receiving more  attention due to the planned introduction of  *Hardware Transaction Memory* into general purpose CPUs (*some* of Intel's new Haswell CPUs have support for TSX, Intel's extensions for HTM).
+It's an idea that has been around for a quite a while, but one that's receiving more  attention due to the planned introduction of  *Hardware Transactional Memory* into general purpose CPUs (*some* of Intel's new Haswell CPUs have support for TSX, Intel's extensions for HTM).
 In the most aggressive form of HTM,  there is no need to use synchronization primitives to protect shared data.
 Each modification is recorded by the CPU; when a transaction finishes,